🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 • organizational values (83%)

-Additionally, according to Globoforce, 78 percent of employees would work harder if they were better recognized.
+Innovation Metrics: Recognizing creative contributions encourages employees to generate new ideas and improvements.
+According to Globoforce, 78 percent of employees would work harder if they were better recognized.

 According to McKinsey, up to 55 percent of employee engagement is driven by nonfinancial recognition.